Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/workflows/overview.md

   }'
 ```

+In the above example code you will need to:

+1. Replace `API_KEY` and `API_SECRET` with your Nexmo API_KEY and API_SECRET respectively.
+These can be obtained from your Dashboard.
+2. Replace `SENDER_ID` with the ID of the Facebook page.
+Replace `RECIPIENT_ID` with the ID of the Facebook user you are sending the message to.
+3. Replace `FROM_NUMBER` and `TO_NUMBER` with suitable phone numbers.
+The `FROM_NUMBER` would typically be a Nexmo Number but also could be any other number you own.
+The `TO_NUMBER` is the number of the phone to which the message will be sent.
+Throughout the Nexmo APIs numbers are always specified in E.164 format, for example, 447700900000.

-In this example the workflow attempts to send a Facebook Messenger message, and if this fails (the success condition in this example is `read`), then an SMS is sent.
+In this example the workflow attempts to send a Facebook Messenger message to the specified Facebook user, and if this fails (the success condition in this example is `read`), then an SMS is sent.

 ## Guides